Home » How to Home School About Email Etiquette (and Worksheet)

 LESSON #4: When and How to Forward Emails

-Go through the steps on how to forward an email.
-When to do so and the proper way of doing so.
-(Lesson #3 applies here too.)
+Go through the steps for forwarding an email, including when to do so and the proper way of doing so.
+(Lesson #3 applies here, too.)

 LESSON #5: Importance of Prompt Responses